The Credit Handbook

 The right granted by a creditor to pay in the future in order to buy or borrow in the present.

 An agency that keeps your credit record.
-The credit bureau creates credit reports about you.
+The credit reporting agency creates credit reports about you based on your credit history.

 A card used over and over to borrow money or buy goods or services on credit.

 The record of how you have used credit over time.
-This is usually reported by credit bureaus in the form of a credit report.
+This is usually reported by credit reporting agencies in the form of a credit report.

 A scam in which con artists promise to “fix” your credit report.

-Information provided by a credit bureau to someone with a legitimate business need.
+Information provided by a credit reporting agency to someone with a legitimate business need.
 The report details how you have borrowed and repaid debts.

 Credit Scoring System: